-Our Facebook Portal was a bit of an impulse buy last year.
+Our Facebook Portal has been the ultimate lifesaver for us since the very first lockdown.
+Our original Portal was bit of an impulse buy in 2019.
 We were having Christmas with the in-laws and wanted a way to allow my parents to be part of it while the children were still young enough to appreciate the festive fun.

-So, on Christmas day we both set up our Portals and had a hilarious game of charades between Yorkshire and Portsmouth in an impressively unstilted and ‘real’ way.
-We had a handful of Portal calls after that but it wasn’t until the country entered lockdown last March that it became apparent just how much of a lifeline they would become.
+So, on Christmas Day we both set up our Portals and had a hilarious game of charades between Yorkshire and Portsmouth in an impressively unstilted and ‘real’ way.
+We had a handful of Portal calls after that but it wasn’t until the country entered lockdown that March that it became apparent just how much of a lifeline they would become.

 It brought the family closer together

 Unlike zoom calls or FaceTime, being on a Portal call really feels like you’re visiting someone else’s home.
 The graphics are incredible and having been designed by top Hollywood videographers, it’s an entirely different experience to other forms of video call.